Clinical IVF Training and Sign-Off

 | Vitrification | Preferred term for clinical cryopreservation by vitrification rather than generic freezing when accuracy matters. |

-| Denudation | Preferred term; “stripping” is acceptable in explanatory context if commonly used locally. |
+| Denudation | Preferred term, with stripping allowed in explanatory context if commonly used locally. |

 | Electronic laboratory record | Generic replacement for any local software name.
-Insert local system name in the controlled copy if desired. |
+Insert local system name in controlled copy if desired. |

-| Laboratory director or designee | Generic approval authority, replacing site-specific job titles. |
+| Laboratory director or designee | Generic approval authority replacing site-specific job titles. |

 | Embryo transfer laboratory support | Use when the embryologist prepares or loads embryos or supports transfer workflow.
-Does not mean the physician transfer procedure itself. |
+This does not mean the physician transfer procedure itself. |

 Part II — Procedure-Specific Training Modules